cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位<br/> <br/>
 On Environment
 * E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.
 Process genesis.
-* F. Resource management: When safty root time pass the mutable range, the safety blocks will be pinned.
-All seeded files will be pinned.
-Others are unpinned subject to GC.
+* F. Resource management: first. pin everything of self created and syced blocks, 2nd, When safty root time pass the mutable range, unpin states root out of finality.
+All seeded files will be pinned, while unseeded AMTroots are not pinned.

 ## Persistence variables in database
 in each transition, following variables will be populated from execution and run-time.